 - Require the abuser to attend certified counseling for abusers

-- Prohibit the restrained person from possessing a gun
+- Prohibit the restrained person from possessing a gun, as well as a bow or other dangerous weapons

 - Divide personal property, household goods, and furnishings